ClaudiaAlvarezAparicio/brittany/README.md

 ```

 ## Docker Image
-To test Brittany we have create a docker image, steps to launch it:
+To test Brittany we have create two docker images, steps to launch it:
 * ROS Kinetic
 ```
 $ docker pull claudiaalvarezaparicio/brittany:kinetic